-- 1. To increase the overall plant's security, preventing confidential information from travelling between different sites. - 2.
-To enable edge computing by directly steering the traffic generated by the wireless devices towards the edge servers (and vice versa), where a dedicated BOSCH-owned OTT application function (AF) runs.
+- 1. To increase the overall plant's security, preventing confidential information to travel between different sites. - 2.
+To enable edge computing by directly steering the traffic generated by the wireless devices towards the edge servers (and vice versa), where a dedicated BOSCH-owned over-the-top (OTT) application function (AF) runs.

-Notice that the two solutions - fully on-site and hybrid - are respectively the evolution in a 5G framework of the "distributed EPC" and the "distributed S/P-GW" deployment approaches for MEC proposed by ETSI6.
+Notice that the two solutions - fully on-site and hybrid - are respectively the evolution in a 5G framework of the "distributed EPC" and the "distributed S/P-GW" deployment approaches for MEC proposed by ETSI5.